 1. Prioritize Features

-2. Choose the Right mHealth App Development Partner
+2. Choose the Right Partner

-3. Adopt Agile Development Methodologies
+3. Adopt Agile

-4. Invest in User Experience (UX) Design
+4. Invest in UX Design

-5. Optimize Custom mHealth Apps for Scalability
+5. Optimize for Scalability

-Design your mHealth app with scalability in mind.
+Design your custom mHealth app with scalability in mind.
 As your user base grows, you will need to be able to handle increased traffic and data.
 Building for scalability from the start can prevent costly rework and downtime in the future.

 6. Consider Open Source Solutions

 Open-source solutions can be a cost-effective alternative to proprietary software.
-There are many open-source tools and platforms available that can help reduce development costs.
+There are many open-source tools and platforms available that help reduce development costs.
 However, it is essential to consider the potential trade-offs, such as lack of support or compatibility issues.

 7. Regularly Review and Adjust Your Development Process